 The Columbia University Libraries constitute one of the nation's five largest academic library systems, with more than 10 million books and journals, plus archives, manuscripts, serials, microforms, films and more.
 There are 25 libraries at Columbia, each supporting an academic or professional discipline.

-Here are ten quick tips from the Libraries staff to help GS students get the most out of the Libraries:
+Here are some quick tips from the Libraries staff to help students get the most out of the Libraries:

-- The Libraries website, www.columbia.edu/library, connects you to library services, subject-specialist librarians, collections, and research help.
+- The Libraries website connects students to library services, subject-specialist librarians, collections, and research help.

 - Ethernet and wireless connections are available in all of the Libraries on campus.

-- During the academic year, most libraries are open seven days a week, with 24-hour study space in Butler’s Milstein reading rooms.
-Check the hours webpage for schedules of daily hours, as well as holiday hours and other exceptions.
+- During the academic year, most libraries are open seven days a week, with 24-hour study space available in Butler’s Milstein reading rooms.
+Check the website for specific hours of operation.

 - Working on a paper, research project, or thesis?
 Schedule a research consultation with a subject-specialist librarian to get subject-specific assistance for finding and using the best information resources.